Nabarun/CrmTest/README.md

 16. Execute the script by invoking **node crmtestclient.js**

 ###Tests
+1. Browse to lib folder and unjar all the jar files at some destination folder.
+If you refer to crmtest.js I had my lib extracted to taget/classes.
+  * java.classpath.push('./CrmTest/target/classes'); is the reference to the location.
+  * In addition to this, your classpath should also have the references of class files for all the other projects.
+  * Similar to the following
+   ** java.classpath.push('./CrmTest/CrmTest.Api/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.Commands/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.Common/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.ModelClasses/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.RequestLogic/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.RequestTypes/bin');
+   ** java.classpath.push('./CrmTest/CrmTest.RequestTypeInterface/bin');

-1. First create the crmtest object
+2. Create the crmtest object
   * var crmtest = require('./crmtest.js');
   * Some sample scripts are at CrmTest/TestScripts/ which can be refered

-2. Start Invoking supported crmtest methods.
+3. Start Invoking supported crmtest methods.
 Currently crmtest support following features
   * **Get OAuth access Token** : In order to get oAuth access token we should invoke the getoauth method

     ```javascript